vation-ca/protos/RFI_Answer.md

 > ### 9.3 Please tell us about your particular expertise or services in public engagement.
 Consider the following questions:
 > * What types of expertise or services related to public engagement do you offer?

-UX Reseach, Behavioural Insights, Experimentation,
+Open source code development, Minimum Viable Product - Agile approach, UX Reseach, Behavioural Insights, Experimentation, knowledge of regulatory environment

 > * What is the problem that your methods address?
 In what context do your proposed method(s) work best?